jkocz/Larn/FOREST_TODO.md

     - Ensure that combined items etc cannot appear on maps randomly
     - Puzzle of mark
     - No trapdoors in forest
+    - Post potion, store opens up with new items (some new, some like Slashing/Vorpal?)

 - Monsters/balance:
     - Make e.g. hellhound immune to fire?